On the slice spectral sequence for quotients of norms of Real bordism: Introduction

 for $\xi_i$ and $\zeta_i$ the usual Milnor generators and their conjugates.
-Furthermore, there is an intimate connection between the relative Adams spectral sequence with the $\Gp$-equivariant localized slice spectral sequence given by the following result, which we prove in Section~\ref{sec:compare}: \begin{theorem*}[Theorem~\ref{thm:adamsres} and Corollary~\ref{cor:redindex}] After a reindexing of filtrations, the $\Gp$-equivariant localized slice spectral sequence of $\tilde{E} \mathcal{F} [\Gp]\wedge \BPG \langle m, m\rangle$ is isomorphic to the relative Adams spectral sequence of \(A/(\xi_i, \zeta_i: i \neq m)\). \end{theorem*}
+In fact, there is an intimate connection between the more classical relative Adams spectral sequence and the $\Gp$-equivariant localized slice spectral sequence, which we establish in Section~\ref{sec:compare}. \begin{thmx}[Theorem~\ref{thm:adamsres}, Corollary~\ref{cor:speedupIsom}, and Corollary~\ref{cor:redindex}] After a reindexing of filtrations, the $\Gp$-equivariant localized slice spectral sequence of ${\BPG \langle m, m\rangle}$ is isomorphic to the relative Adams spectral sequence of \(A/(\xi_i, \zeta_i: i \neq m)\). \end{thmx}